coinbase/smart-wallet-permissions/docs/PermissionManager.md

 ### Required Cosigner

 All permissioned user operations require additional offchain validation through another signature from a Coinbase-owned key.
 This cosigner is our final line of protection to filter out user operations that might negatively impact users.
-It's logic is outlined further [here](./Cosigner.md).
+It's logic is outlined further [here](./Cosigner.md) and is recommended to read after covering the Permission Contract's mechanisms: [recurring allowances](./RecurringAllowance.md), [permissioned calls](./PermissionedCall.md), and [required paymasters](./PaymasterRequirement.md).